thanassisfrank/browser-volume-visualiser/static/README.md

 A full featured program built using the library showcasing the majority of available features on a single view.

+### `benchmark.html`

+An example showcasing how to set up the app with benchmarking. `textJobs.json` defines the jobs used for this page.

 ## Sub-directories

 * [`core/`](core/README.md) The implementation of the client code